When a Season Becomes the Standard

 The only exceptions were harvest and planting time.
 We all knew that with the capricious nature of rain and frost, good weather could not be wasted.
 During harvest, Dad might not get in until I was sleeping.
 During planting season, he might not make it to my spring choir concert.

 But harvest wouldn’t have been a sustainable pace for my dad or my parents’ marriage or for our family.
 Even if harvest had brought in twice the cash, the cost wouldn’t have justified the ongoing exhaustion, the price we paid in everything that wasn’t money.

 We work just a little longer, have the kids in a couple more activities, volunteer for one more project at church … and fall into bed only to do it all over again.
 We have become experts at hustling and frantic accomplishment.
-But our relationships and our hearts have their ribs showing.
+But our relationships and our hearts bear the results of malnutrition.

 Delighting in one another, nurturing one another, knowledge of one another—these take luxurious amounts of time.
 How could our marriages fill out if they weren’t always living on scraps?

-There are seasons when all of us pull out the stops to make life happen.
+There are seasons when all of us have to pull out the stops to make life happen.
 But frenetic must be the exception—the unique season—rather than the rule.

 Visit the FamilyLife® Website